penalverbj/ClaudeSkills/README.md

 ### secure-ui
 A skill to make UI security a priority for Claude Code.
 Includes not logging sensitive information, validating and sanitizing input, managing local storage and other dev tools don't store sensistive info, etc.

 ### typescript-best-practices
 Exactly what is sounds like.
 Makes sure generated TypeScript code compiles cleanly under ```"strict": true.```

+### ai-prompt-engineering
+Specific for improving prompting for an app I am working on

+### stripe-webhooks
+Uses best practices when integrating with Stripe (the payment platform)

+### supabase-rls
+Enforces row level security when interacting with Supabase to prevent security vulnerabilities

+### triggerdev-async
+Best practices when using triggerdev for async jobs